Book Now

 Namutoni Camp NWR inside Etosha National Park Namibia

-Welcome to Namutoni Camp inside Etosha National park Namibia.
+Welcome to Namutoni Camp inside Etosha National Park Namibia.

-On the eastern side of the Etosha National Park Namutoni centres around a beautiful old German Fort, overlooking the flood-lit King Nehale waterhole (better known as Namutoni waterhole).
+On the eastern side of the Etosha National Park Namutoni centers around a beautiful old German Fort, overlooking the flood-lit King Nehale waterhole (better known as Namutoni waterhole).
 Namutoni Fort dates back to a German police post built before the turn of the 20th century, which was later used as an army base.

 The closest Etosha entrance gate to Namutoni is the Von Lindequist Gate which is only 12km from Namutoni Resort and sometimes referred to as the Namutoni gate.